Danavira/batch-etl-spark-airflow/README.md

-# etl-k8s-spark-airflow
+# etl-batch-k8s-spark-airflow
-Skeleton of an ETL pipeline, using Spark to extract, transform, and load data into a Clickhouse data warehouse, with Airflow for DAG orchestration.
+Skeleton of a batch ETL pipeline, using Spark to extract, transform, and load data into a Clickhouse data warehouse, with Airflow for DAG orchestration.
 Run on Kubernetes using KubernetesPodOperator.

 ![ETL Architecture](images/etl-k8s-flow.svg)

 Data source: postgresql

-Airflow triggers orchestration every midnight, launches driver and 5 executor instances as pods with spark image.
+Airflow triggers orchestration at daily intervals, launches driver and 5 executor instances as pods with spark image.

 Spark reads new data based on bookmark, transforms and loads to staging area (volume).